-In October 2019, the long awaited Grenfell Tower Inquiry Phase 1 Report was released.
+In October 2019, the long-awaited Grenfell Tower Inquiry Phase 1 Report was released.
 The Grenfell Tower inquiry is a public investigation independently examining the circumstances surrounding the fire at Grenfell Tower that occurred on June 14, 2017.
 According to the inquiry report, a fire broke out on the fourth floor of the 24-story housing flat in North Kensington, London, and spread to the building exterior.
 It quickly raced up the building exterior, ultimately resulting in 72 deaths.
-The report can be viewed at https://www.grenfelltowerinquiry. org.uk/phase-1-report.
+The report can be viewed at https://www.grenfelltowerinquiry. org.Uk/phase-1-report.

 There are several factors influencing exterior wall construction today.
-First, due to the fast pace of today’s construction and the need for less costly, easier to install designs, new materials are constantly being introduced into the marketplace.
+First, due to the fast pace of today’s construction and the need for less costly, easier-to-install designs, new materials are constantly being introduced into the marketplace.
 The combination of new and existing products creates an expansive list of exterior wall components options for designers and builders.
 The material combinations and their means of installation must be evaluated appropriately to determine whether they are suitable for use as a complete assembly.
-Fire testing has demonstrated that the testing individual materials does not always result in a reliable determination of fire performance once multiple materials are combined into an exterior wall system.
+Fire testing has demonstrated that the testing of individual materials does not always result in a reliable determination of fire performance once multiple materials are combined into an exterior wall system.
 It is only through fire testing of the complete wall assembly that an accurate assessment of fire performances can be made.

 Another challenge is the growing attention to building envelope performance such as thermal performance, air leakage, permeability, water infiltration, etc. In some areas, this is even driven by local codes and regulations.
 The result is insulation products with higher thermal properties and increased use of air barriers and vapor barriers.
 Consequently, these new wall constructions also require testing and evaluation for their conformance to the appropriate exterior wall fire requirements as a complete unit.

-Another building construction factor is the increased use of exterior veneer materials that are aesthetically pleasing, but lack evidence of compliance with codes or regulations for fire safety.
-Around the globe, especially since the Grenfell tragedy, there has been a strong focus on the challenges associated with non fire-retardant metal composite panel construction, which is versatile and aesthetically pleasing, but does not always perform well when subjected to certain exterior wall fire tests.
+Another building construction factor is the increased use of exterior veneer materials that are aesthetically pleasing but lack evidence of compliance with codes or regulations for fire safety.
+Around the globe, especially since the Grenfell tragedy, there has been a strong focus on the challenges associated with non-fire-retardant metal composite panel construction, which is versatile and aesthetically pleasing but does not always perform well when subjected to certain exterior wall fire tests.

 Table 1 – Exterior Wall Test Methods

-Many building professionals, fire protection experts and design professionals are aware that taking a holistic approach to fire protection within buildings is ideal.
-This includes choosing materials that have been assessed for their reaction-to-fire properties (to slow the spread of fire), and considering detection and alarm, fire suppression and compartmentalization.
+Many building professionals, fire protection experts, and design professionals are aware that taking a holistic approach to fire protection within buildings is ideal.
+This includes choosing materials that have been assessed for their reaction-to-fire properties (to slow the spread of fire) and considering detection and alarm, fire suppression, and compartmentalization.
 However, there is not always a clear understanding of which fire tests or protection approaches should be used for exterior wall fires.

 For example, there have been discussions in some areas about relaxing requirements for exterior wall testing if the interior of the building is protected by sprinklers.
 For an exterior wall fire originating external to the building, it should be understood that the interior sprinkler system is not designed to protect the building’s exterior surface, so significant fire and smoke damage could still occur to the structure.

 Another misconception is that the large-scale fire test conducted in accordance with UL 263 Standard for Fire Tests of Building Construction and Materials (ASTM E 119) which is used to establish hourly fire resistance ratings should be challenging enough to examine fire growth for an exterior wall assembly.
-This test method is useful for evaluating building assemblies for limiting the spread of flame between building compartments (utilising walls and/or horizontal assemblies) or protecting structural steel members such as beams and columns.
+This test method is useful for evaluating building assemblies for limiting the spread of flame between building compartments (utilizing walls and/or horizontal assemblies) or protecting structural steel members such as beams and columns.
 However, it is not intended to evaluate fire progression extending to the outside of an exterior wall assembly, which was an important factor in the Grenfell Tower and other recent high-rise fires, such as: